oconnor663/jacko.io/posts/async_three.md

 That `joined_future` is the simplest possible example of a task.
 It's a top-level future that's owned and polled by the main loop.
-That loop only polled one task, but there's nothing stopping us from having more than one.
+That loop only polls one task, but there's nothing stopping us from having more than one.
 And if we had a collection of tasks, we could even add to that collection at runtime.